 Upon completion of the BK Initial Licensure Program, students can choose to apply to the BK:ISED advanced licensure emphasis M.Ed. program.
 If accepted, 13 credit hours from the licensure program will transfer into the M.Ed. program, essentially shortening the time in the M.Ed.
 Program.
 An outline of the two-phase Post-Baccalaureate Certificate and M.Ed. programs is outlined below.

 Grant Funding Opportunity

 Funding is available through a grant from the U.S. Department of Education Office of Special Education Programs for qualified students in the BK:ILP who wish to gain specialized experience in early intervention and early childhood special education.
-Ten spaces are available for the first cohort, beginning Fall 2015.

 The grant will provide full tuition support and a stipend to assist in covering program expenses for selected students.
 With this support, students will:

 - Complete the BK:ILP course of study